wp-plugins/frontend-admin-menu/README.txt

 == Screenshots ==

 1. Manage your menus
-2. Assign a menu by role
+2. Assign a menu to each of the roles
 3. Admin menu
-4. Create menus
+4. Create a menu of administration for each of the roles
+5. If you enable the last option , all users except the administrator can view the corresponding menu in the administration and the original admin menu is hiding.

 == Changelog ==